Longferret/Minecraft-Clone/readme.md

 * Add to vertex their chunk position
 * Add to uniform buffer the cunk position of the view
 * Make in vertex shader a calculation :D (difference of chunk coord then go to absolute)
+* Offset calculation in shader are by block (not chunk as chunk size is defined in drawelement)

---> Done, Problem with the cursor that must be fixed + must change the chunk pos by offset in block (16 chunk size is hardcoded in shader->VERY BAD)
+--> Done, Problem with the cursor that must be fixed

+--> Problem with Gamecore, i have over 2000 FPS making the little moves when replacing the player visible (when testing for collision below)

+--> Creating a second mode to fly where ever I want could be great (with collision avoidance)

 ## Vertex buffer per chunk
 Creation of a new API, Load chunk, Delete Chunk --> I might want the rendere to be directly linked to the world of the game_core crate